sf-wdi-26/mean_todo/README.md

 #### Miscellaneous Setup

-1. To allow `body-parser` to send and receive JSON data, add this line to `server.js`:
+1. To allow `body-parser` to parse incoming JSON data, add this line to `server.js`:

   ```js
   /*